 Saunas have been used for many years for relaxation, detoxification, and a range of other positive psychological and physiological health effects.
 A good summary of sauna benefits can be found here (yes, I know, it’s published by a sauna manufacturer but they do at least reference some research).

-The sauna accommodates up to 4 persons sitting or, more comfortably, 2 lying down.
+The sauna accommodates up to 4 persons sitting or, more comfortably, 2 people lying down.
 It features a specialized wood-fired sauna stove, which produces lovely full heat though does require 1-2 hours advance notice to get up to a high enough stable temperature.
-Just outside the sauna is an outdoor shower for cool-off between sessions.
+Just outside the sauna is an outdoor shower for cool-off between warming sessions.
 Winter saunas are a particular pleasure, when all around is cold and snowy yet inside warm and humid.

 In winter the outdoor shower is not functional so you can use buckets of water for the cool-off, or if you’re brave try rolling in the snow like the Finns do!
 You will know you have warmed enough when the cool-off is fresh & bracing but not shocking 🙂 In winter time, I hang wool blanket curtains in front of the porch to form a cozy buffer between the inner and outer worlds!